 A Once in a Lifetime Event

 The buildings were roped off, so only a limited area was available for viewing.
-Visitors were not allowed beyond the first floor of the main house, and were blocked from going into the east and north sides of the building, for safety reasons.
+Visitors were not allowed beyond the first floor of the main house, and we were blocked from going into the east and north sides of the building for safety reasons.

-Even in the areas open to the public, the floors were soft in places, and covered with several layers of carpet scraps.
-The roof has holes in it, which has allowed the elements to take over in the main building.
-It's readily apparent upon close viewing that this property is now so far decayed that it may never be saved.
+Even in the areas open to the public, the floors were soft in places and covered with several layers of carpet scraps.
+The roof had holes in it, which allowed the elements to take over the main building.
+It was readily apparent upon close viewing that this property was so far decayed that it could never be saved.

-Here are some of the photos of the interior of the buildings I took that day:
+Above are some of the photos of the interior of the buildings I took that day.

-The Woodmen's Circle Home is located at the intersection of Hwy.
+The Woodmen's Circle Home wass located at the intersection of Hwy.
 56 & FM 1417 in Sherman, Texas.
-The property is fenced with barbed wire, and No Trespassing signs are posted.
-You can view the property, including most of the buildings, from outside the fence.
+The property was fenced with barbed wire, and No Trespassing signs were posted.

 So, Is It Haunted?